spine-examples/Pingh/README.md

 - The Server uses Datastore for data storage.
 - Secret Manager provides the Server with secure access to sensitive data, such as GitHub App secrets and authentication tokens.
-- Scheduler sends an HTTP request to the Server every minute, informing it of the current time.
+- Scheduler sends HTTP requests to the Server every minute to inform it of the current time.
 - The Server uses the GitHub REST API for authentication and retrieving the latest mentions of the logged-in user from GitHub.
 - The Client and Server communicate via RPC.